Hello Prospective New Instructor Candidates!

 SKIBACS Ski School has a proud history of providing quality lessons for a reasonable price that spans several decades.
 We currently operate out of Summit, Central at Snoqualmie Pass.

-We teach kids (ages 7+ and up) and adults.
-Our standard program has been a 6 week long series of lessons (2.25 hours each) for alpine and snowboard.
+We teach kids (ages 5+ and up) and adults.
+Our standard program has been a 6 week long series of lessons – 2 hours nights or 2.25 hours weekend) for alpine and snowboard.
 These lessons start in early January.
-We usually have programs on Wednedsay afternoon (Household Group Lesson only), Thursday and Friday nights, Saturday mornings and Sunday mornings and afternoons.
+We usually have programs on Wednesday days, Thursday and Friday nights, Saturday mornings and Sunday mornings and afternoons.
 We may also teach some private lessons for our membership (our more experienced instructors typically handle these lessons).

 Lots of skiing/riding for one.
 The average instructor will tell you that their ‘skier/rider days’ go way up once they started instructing.
 Naturally, instructors are paid.
-Our rates are very competitive to other ski schools (pay on a scale of experience plus certification level….so starting pay is $15.50 an hour for first year instructors with no prior experience, reaching $28.50 an hour for seasoned experienced PSIA level 3 certified instructors, even a bit more, when working as Trainers).
-A Seasons Pass (that does have some limited restrictions) is obtained for a nominal fee at Snoqualmie (~$90 plus tax).
+Our rates are very competitive to other ski schools (pay on a scale of experience plus certification level…so starting pay is $23.00 an hour for first year instructors with no prior experience, reaching $38+ an hour for seasoned experienced PSIA level 3 certified instructors, even a bit more, when working as Trainers).
+A Seasons Pass (that does have some limited restrictions) is obtained for a nominal fee at Snoqualmie (~$164 plus tax).
+[Note: if you already have a regular season pass, if hired, the difference in costs may be refunded, if you have not used any of the regular pass deals (like discount at other ski areas) that the instructor pass does not provide.]

 Mostly, instructing is a way to share your passion for skiing/riding with others.
 The camaraderie and friendships developed with your fellow instructors is also a plus.
 Your skiing/riding will get much better.
 Basically:

-The training to be prospective new snowboard and alpine (ski) instructors will have several ‘dryland’ training evenings in town in November.
-(Note: we will be using a conference room in the 2-22 building on East Marginal Way across from Boeing field).
+The training to be prospective new snowboard and alpine (ski) instructors will have several ‘dryland’ training evenings in town in November 13 and 20 2023 7-9pm at Bellevue International School – International School 445 128th Ave SE Bellevue, WA 98005.
 At these sessions, questions will be answered and training in the fundamentals of instruction will begin.

 There will be four days of on-hill training scheduled.
 These typically will be done during two of the first three weekends in December.
 Unfortunately, due to unpredictable snow and ski area operating schedules, which two weekends will not be firmed up until later this fall.
 It may vary from alpine training versus snowboard.
 Granted, this is inconvenient from a scheduling standpoint, yet is something of the nature of our business.